 My next training adventure involved my grandmother’s dog.
-A lovely black Cocker Spaniel who would freely bite anyone except Grandma and myself.
+A lovely black Cocker Spaniel who would freely bite anyone except Grandma and family.
 I quickly learned the use of positive reinforcement as it definitely helped with his attitude.
 Occasional opportunities with friend’s dogs kept me interested in training for the next several years.

 I began training professionally in 1976, starting my own training business after graduation from a dog training academy, earning the top scores in the graduation competition.
 I began by offering exclusively in-home training.

 In 1980 I was able to secure a spot on the staff of Leader Dogs for the Blind of Rochester, Michigan.
 After 16 months in the dog care department, I was offered a position on the training staff, progressing from apprentice trainer to senior instructor.
-During that time I was privileged to work with an outstanding group of guide dog trainers and gained an invaluable amount of experience working with over 500 blind students from all over the US as well as other countries.
+During that time I was privileged to work with an outstanding group of guide dog trainers and gained an invaluable amount of experience working with visually impaired students from all over the US as well as other countries.

 Gail and I have been training dogs and their people together since 1983.
-Our private training business expanded to include dog training classes offered through the Rochester community education system.
+Our private training business eventually expanded to include dog training classes offered through the Rochester community education system.

 In 1991 an opportunity arose which enabled Gail and I to move to Arizona to run the Eye Dog Foundation.
 At this point Gail stepped into several jobs at once.
 Her primary role as Puppy Program coordinator included managing the breeding program as well as the education and supervision of the foster puppy raiser families.
 Gail also became an invaluable part of the training team.
 Working with the guide dogs as well as the blind people gave her a chance to use her training skills with the adult dogs she helped raise as puppies.